-Our Members are Accomplished Poets!
-Check out some recent publications from some of our members
+Check out some recent and upcoming publications from our members!

 From Mark Lehman

 Though he describes himself as an “amateur”, Mark Louis Lehman has been writing poems, composing music, and telling stories for over a half-century.
 To this he adds: I’m a slow learner.
 Readers of this selection of his poems, however, will notice at once the surprising variety and pungent flavor of his many voices as they range from comedy and warmth to wit and irony, darker visions of existential dread and, at last, elegiac serenity.
 Order now on Amazon.com.

 **Finalist for 2022 Indie Book Awards** Congratulations to Mark!

 A longing for wonder and communion with the natural world can be felt throughout the pages of Alexandra McIntosh’s debut poetry collection, Bowlfuls of Blue.
 Newness within routine is a frequent return in McIntosh’s work.
 Like long conversations with traveling companions, recurring words and refrains mirror the cyclical experience of life in a human body, as well as the nature of the entire cosmos.
 Order now from Assure Press.

 Underscore is one poet’s attempt to explore the currents that swirl underneath the surface of everyday life.
 When do our voices breathe in unison, when do they diverge into counterpoint?